Neo0412/IPScan/README.md

 Description:
 Welcome to the PowerShell IP Scanner repository!

 This PowerShell script allows you to scan a range of IP addresses specified in the following format: 192.168.1.1-255.
 It's a handy tool for network administrators or anyone interested in quickly identifying active hosts within a given range.
+Please note that I have only created this script for practice purposes :)

 Features: